theripper93/Patrol/README.md

 You can have a token patrol a specific area by drawing a Polygon (other shapes are not supported) and in it's text propriety call it "Patrol" (upper case P).
 Any token in that area will patrol only inside that area

+**Auto Rotate**

+Patrol is compatible with the Auto Rotate module.
+Combine them for auto rotating patrols!

 **Module\System\Macro Integration**

 You can use Patrol's hooks to enable additional features.
 Use the hooks: